a16n-dev/react-native-style-kit/README.md

 # React Native Style Kit

-Styling API for React Native, engineered as a foundational layer for building design systems and component libraries.
-What you get:
+A Styling API for React Native, designed as a lightweight set of tools to quickly build beautiful apps.
+You get:

+- 🎨 Theming
+- 📏 Breakpoint logic
 - 🧩 Variants/compound variants inspired by CVA
-- 🎨 Theming & theme switching
-- 📱 Breakpoint logic
-- 📏 Access to runtime values (safe area insets, screen dimensions) in stylesheets
+- 📱 Access to runtime values (safe area insets, screen dimensions) in stylesheets

 All with no babel/metro plugins, full compatibility with 3rd party components, and a focus on performance.